 Forget simple {{first_name}}.
 Real personalization uses:

-- Industry context (talking about their specific challenges).
+- Industry context (talk about their specific challenges).

 D. Timing and sales pressure

-- Exclusion: If a prospect enters an active sales sequence, automatically remove them from the marketing nurturing sequence to avoid contradictory messages.
+- Exclusion: If a prospect enters an active sales sequence, automatically remove them from the marketing nurturing sequence to avoid conflicting messages.

 E. Continuous optimization (Test & Learn)